mike-sierra/deotp/prog/README.md

 of code in an interactive emulator, and how the basic syntax works.
 Then you learn how to deal with numeric values, and how to perform simple arithmetic.
 Then you learn how to store values for re-use.
-Then you learn how to deal with string data to store text.
+Then you learn how to deal with textual (string) values.
 Then you learn how to make decisions.
 Then you learn how to store arrays (sequences) of many values.
 Then you learn how to loop over each item in the array.
 Then you learn how to convert strings to arrays and